iamsumitxyz/iamsumitxyz/README.md

-- 👋 Hi, I’m @iamsumitxyz
+- 👋 Hi, I’m Sumit Sharma from IITD(Maths and Computing).
-- 👀 I’m interested in ...
+- 😊 I am maths enthusiast like problem solving
-- 🌱 I’m currently learning ...
+- ❤️ I love watching movies and listening to music.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ If you love code and want to collaborate on some project reach me out.
-- 📫 How to reach me ...
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sumit-kumar-sharma-084bb6160/)

 <!---
 iamsumitxyz/iamsumitxyz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.